pkorus/neural-imaging/readme.md

 ## Other Useful Scripts

-- `confusion.py` extracts confusion matrices from the experiments (LaTeX output supported)
+- `confusion.py` - extracts confusion matrices from the experiments (LaTeX output supported)
-- `summarize_nip.py` extracts and summarizes performance stats for standalone NIP models
+- `summarize_nip.py` - extracts and summarizes performance stats for standalone NIP models
-- `test_jpgnet.py` test script for the JPGNet model
+- `test_jpg.py` - test script for the JPEG approximation model

 ## Usage and Citations